-For Managed devices, password policy settings are determined by your System Administrator.
+Password policy settings are determined by your System Administrator.
 Sometimes, you may be required to change your password to comply with new corporate password policies.
 When a change is required, the Password Change screen will appear the next time you unlock the device.
-If the device is in use, it will lock and you will have to change the password before you can unlock it.
+If the device is in use, it will lock, and you will have to change the password before you can unlock it.